 Video Server 100 (and variants).
-The Video Server 100, which is the Company's second generation video server, is designed to store and distribute video streams of various lengths.
+The Video Server 100, which is SeaChange's second generation video server, is designed to store and distribute video streams of various lengths.
 The Video Server 100 together with the MediaCluster provides the base technology for all of SeaChange's digital video products.
-The Video Server 100 is offered to systems integrators and VARs as a platform for the storage and delivery of video in a wide range of applications.
+The Video Server 100 is offered to systems integrators and value-added resellers as a platform for the storage and delivery of video in a wide range of applications.

 The Video Server 100 provides custom power and packaging for software use in professional video applications.
-It incorporates RAID technology and a redundant power supply to enable the continuous uninterrupted airing of video.
+It incorporates redundant low cost standard computer industry components and a redundant power supply to enable the continuous uninterrupted airing of video.
 The Video Server 100 uses industry standard components, which differentiates it from various video servers based on proprietary processors and specialized hardware components and operating systems.